 In addition to the permanent excursions that Kingston offers, the city also hosts several festivals, concerts, and events covering various genres like food, literature, music, and arts.
 It’s no wonder Ontario is known as a year-round holiday destination in Canada.
 A great way to mingle with the locals and get a feel of the regional culture, these festivals add a sense of merriment and enjoyment to any visit.

 Not just limited to Kingston, Cultural Days is a nationwide celebration of arts and crafts.
 The idea behind the festival is to get people involved, and that is why most of the activities are open to the public.
-Culture Days events will take place during the last weekend of September and include free activities that include exhibitions by famous artists, a children’s creativity club, storytelling, dance workshops and drum circles.
+Culture Days events take place during the last weekend of September and feature free activities such as exhibitions by famous artists, a children’s creativity club, storytelling, dance workshops and drum circles.

 A grand five-day literary festival, the WritersFest is an eagerly awaited event by book lovers.
-The event takes place this year from September 25 to 29 and features author talks, group discussions, food stalls, and a chance to mingle and meet favorite writers.
-For those who like something a little bit different, there is also a literary pub crawl to enjoy.
+This year’s event takes place from September 25 to 29 and features author talks, group discussions, a chance to mingle and meet favorite writers, and A Literary Pub (s)crawl.

 Art After Dark